paradox1065/TunnelVision/README.md

 ---

 ## 👥 Team
-- Aarushi Upadhyayula: I worked on the back-end of this project, specifically on the predictive models.
+- **Aarushi Upadhyayula**: I worked on the back-end of this project, specifically on the predictive models.
 I had never done any coding besides competitive, much less AIML.
 There were several roadblocks, but I learned so much about datasets, models, and metrics along the way, improving my Python skills as well.
-- Julia Sun: I coded the front-end for this project.
+- **Julia Sun**: I coded the front-end for this project.
 It was my first time doing anything with html, CSS, and JavaScript, so I had to learn the languages while coding.
 This was a little challenging, but it felt really rewarding after the website started to come together.
-- Kavya Thyagarajan: I primarily worked on the API, with some front-end contributions.
+- **Kavya Thyagarajan**: I primarily worked on the API, with some front-end contributions.
 Building the API with FastAPI deepened my understanding of Python—especially classes.
 On the front-end, I learned JavaScript from scratch, which was a steep learning curve, but ultimately a rewarding one.

 ---